CoRuGi/AdvancedWearableNotifications/README.md

 # Advanced Wearable Notifications

-A simple app that shows some examples of how to customize the notifications shown on an Android Wearable device.
+An Android app that shows some examples of how to customize the notifications shown on the phone and on Android Wearable devices.

 ## Installation